-Your organization must be able to handle and resolve IT issues on a day-to-day basis to sustain business.
-As such, your company needs IT Service Management (ITSM) to devise a strategic approach inclusive of designing, delivering, monitoring, and managing the way IT is used within an organization.
+Your organization must be able to handle and resolve IT issues on a day-to-day basis to sustain its business.
+As such, your company may need IT Service Management (ITSM) to devise a strategic approach inclusive of designing, delivering, monitoring, and managing the way IT is used within an organization.
 ITSM operates with the goal of aligning your IT with your overall business objectives.

-Modern ITSM practices have evolved from traditional IT and focus more on prevention rather than putting out fires after an issue escalates, as witnessed in break-fix ideologies of yester years.
-Management conversations have shifted from IT service catalogues to self-service models.
+Modern ITSM practices evolved from traditional IT and focus more on prevention rather than putting out fires after an issue escalates, as witnessed in the break-fix ideologies of previous years.
+The conversations among management have shifted from having IT service catalogs to self-service models.

-ServiceNow has been at the forefront of this change by facilitating the upgrade of legacy processes and integrating with the ServiceNow platform.
-ServiceNow allows your business to cover Enterprise Service Management (ESM) with built‑in ITIL best practices and guided setup.
+ServiceNow has been at the forefront of this change by facilitating the upgrade of legacy processes and integrating them into the ServiceNow platform.
+ServiceNow allows your business to cover Enterprise Service Management (ESM) with built‑in ITIL best practices and a guided setup.

-ProV has been a trusted partner of ServiceNow ITSM, and also provides solutions that merge ITSM + ITOM to give you a seamless IT experience without the need for expensive infrastructure investment, ever.
-Here we list a few best practices for ITSM implementation, that we have gathered using our expertise on providing successful deliveries around the world.
+ProV is a trusted partner of ServiceNow and provides solutions that merge ITSM + ITOM to give your organization a seamless IT experience without the need for expensive infrastructure investment.
+Here are a few best practices for ITSM implementation that we have gathered using our expertise in providing successful deliveries around the world.

 1) It’s All About Your Clients